 Photogram, circa 1983: The painting on exhibit in my photogram was painted in acrylic and finished with water-based varnish.
 This explains the high glare.
 I did not like the way the acrylic paint behaved on stretched canvas due to the difficulty of blending colors.

-I did not abandon the acrylic medium but, instead, used it in projects that had a design or three-dimensional component.
-The medium was also better suited to works on paper.
-I learned this from my art book days.
+The acrylic medium was not abandon but, instead, used in projects that had a design or three-dimensional component.
+The medium was also better suited to works on paper, which is something I learned from my art book days.

 This study in technique was based on an overexposed Polaroid of myself as a toddler, circa 1959.
 An undercoat of modeling paste was added to bulk up the acrylic paint’s appearance.
 I lastly applied a heavy acrylic gloss gel to make the finished work resemble a varnished oil painting.